parsaeisa/Notes/AI/CognitiveAIandKnowledgeDrivenSystems.md

     * Relationship Definitions: Specifying domain, range, and semantics of predicates (e.g., establishing that `isPartOf` is a **transitive** relation, or that `sendsDataTo` is the **inverse** of `receivesDataFrom`).
     * Logical Axioms & Reasoning: Enabling inference engines to automatically deduce implicit knowledge from explicit triples.

+## Vanilla RAG
+There is no graph between documents, the system works just based on the similarity between data.

-## Implementation
+## GraphRAG

-The RAG application pipeline:
+The GraphRAG application pipeline:
 ```mermaid
 flowchart TB
     A["User: With image & question"]